London Public Library: History

 The London Public Library opened in November 1896.
 The present-day Central Library was built in a remodelled space that formerly housed a Hudson's Bay outlet.
 The Central library opened in this location on August 25, 2002.
 This not only allowed for an economical expansion of the branch, but also offered the library a more central location in the city's downtown core.
 Additional outside donations enabled the construction of the Wolf Performance Hall, a concert hall which hosts music and theatre performances.
 The Central Library is also home to the Reading Garden which is equipped with seating and multiple water features.

 From 2016 to 2017, the Central Branch was extensively renovated, its first major overhaul since it moved into CitiPlaza.
 As part of this renovation, a portion of the branch's northern section was remodelled to become CBC Radio One's CBCL-FM's new broadcast studio for new local and regional programming such as London Morning and Afternoon Drive and as well as digital content.

 Michael Ciccone is currently the 12th CEO of the London Public Library, succeeding Susanna Hubbard Krimmer in August 2019.
 Ciccone had earlier been executive director of the Centre for Equitable Library Access and, before that, director of collections at Hamilton Public Library.

+On the morning of 13 December 2023, the London Public Library was the subject of a cyberattack that resulted in a major system outage.
+On 3 January, 2024, it was revealed that employee data had been compromised during the attack.